CaseyHofland/docfx-unitypackage/README.md

 <!-- ABOUT THE PROJECT -->
 ### About DocFX Unity Package Action

-This is a gitHub action for deploying a DocFX website for Unity packages to Github Pages.
+This is a GitHub action for deploying a DocFX website for Unity packages to GitHub Pages.
 These days, Unity maintains a lot of [optional packages](https://docs.unity3d.com/Manual/pack-safe.html) containing [great documentation](https://docs.unity3d.com/Packages/com.unity.cinemachine@2.9/manual/).
-This action's goal is to allow you to easily build documentation for Unity packages published on github.
+This action's goal is to allow you to easily build documentation for Unity packages published on GitHub.
 It aims to mimic [Unity's documentation workflow][workflow-url] while keeping the native benefits of [DocFX][docfx-url].

 <!-- Installation -->
 ## Installation

-1. In the github of your unity package, create a branch called "gh-pages" (the naming matters!).
+1. In the GitHub of your Unity package, create a branch called "gh-pages" (the naming matters!).
 2. Go to the Settings tab, select "Pages" in the table on the left, then select "Deploy from a Branch" and select "gh-pages" as the branch to deploy from.
 3. Go to the Actions tab, then select "set up a workflow yourself" and find "docfx-unitypackage" in the marketplace.

-Every time you push to main, this action will run and your site will get automatically updated with any documentation or api changes!
+Every time you push to main, this action will run and your site will get automatically updated with any documentation or API changes!

 ### Prerequisites

-Your repository should be a [Unity Package](https://docs.unity3d.com/Manual/cus-layout.html).
+Your repository should be a [Unity package](https://docs.unity3d.com/Manual/cus-layout.html).

 Specifically, the root of your project should contain:
 - `package.json`